This section contains plays written or premiered after 1945.

 By Pearl Cleage

-In America, Flyin' West is one of the most often staged African-American plays of the nineties.
-Cleage is one of the few black woman to achieve national recognition as a playwright in America, and her body of work for the stage provides a remarkable and penetrating look at the African-American experience over the last 100 years.
+A collection of work for the stage that provides a remarkable and penetrating look at the African-American experience over the last 100 years.

 By Simon Block